swd543/fb-fundraiser/README.md

 # Facebook Fundraiser
-A webapp for managing fundraisers on Facebook
+A webapp for managing fundraisers on Facebook.

 # How to use
 The frontend code is hosted in the folder [spa](./spa).
 This project is configured with reactjs.
 Read the instructions in [here](./spa/README.md) for more details.